ga4gh/vrs/docs/source/impl-guide/normalization.rst

    Allele.
 Construct and return a new Allele with the current `start`, `end`, and `alternate allele sequence`.

-   NOTE: The remainings case is that exactly one of `reference allele sequence` or `alternate allele sequence` is empty.
+   NOTE: The remaining cases are that exactly one of `reference allele sequence` or `alternate allele sequence` is empty.
 If `reference allele sequence` is empty, the Allele represents an insertion in the reference.
 If `alternate allele sequence` is empty, the Allele